ioverho/ioverho.github.io/content/blog/Comparing Ratios/index.md

 $$
 where $\mu$ is the aggregated effect size, $\hat{\theta}_{j}$ the observed effect size, $\theta_{j}$ the unobserved effect size, $\sigma_{k}$ the standard error for each study, and $\tau$ a parameter controlling the inter-study heterogeneity.
 The aggregate distribution is thus parameterised by $\mu, \tau$.

 This is by no means the only such model.
 In general, partial pooling or multi-level Bayesian models are a dime a dozen, with great tutorials in many places.
-THE Bayesian bible, [Gelman et al. (2014) Bayesian Data Analysis (3rd ed.)](http://www.stat.columbia.edu/~gelman/book/) discusses Bayesian meta-analysis as a special case in chapter 5.6.
+THE Bayesian bible, [Gelman et al. (2014) Bayesian Data Analysis (3rd ed.)](http://www.stat.columbia.edu/~gelman/book/) {{< cite "gelmanBayesianDataAnalysis2013" >}}discusses Bayesian meta-analysis as a special case in chapter 5.6.
 Fitting hierarchical models to binomial data (usual baseball hits or basketball free-throws) is also a foundational example for many [probabilisitic programming languages](https://cran.r-project.org/web/packages/rstanarm/vignettes/pooling.html).

 Regardless, going the Bayesian route here is certainly doable, but requires some more effort, and probably some familiarity with probabilistic programming languages like [PyMC](https://www.pymc.io/welcome.html) or [numpyro](https://num.pyro.ai/en/latest/getting_started.html).

 ### The Area Under the Improvement Curve

-I can't find any citations on this, but it seems like a decent idea.
-Typically, when comparing probabilities or ratios, we're working in a paired experiment.
-We have some value $p_1$ which denotes our baseline, and some value $p_2$ which represents performance under a different situation.
+Either of these approaches will let you estimate aggregate distributions, which we can use for inference.
+However, unlike the simple cases we discussed earlier, none of these allow for modelling joint setups.
+This might lead to loss of statistical power.

-If you plot these in a grid, with the value of the original probabilities $p_1$ along the x-axis and the new (hopefully improved) probabilities $p_2$ along the y-axis, you should get something like the following diagram.
+The following analysis is not something I've seen described in any literature, but to me it seems like a decent idea.
+If we have a paired experimental setup, each experiment will come with two ratios, $r_1$ and $r_2$.
+Here $r_1$ is the baseline and $r_2$ is the performance after some intervention.
+If we plot these on a grid, with the original $r_1$ along on the x-axis, and the hopefully improved $r_2$ on the y-axis, you should see a scatter of points that hopefully bulges away from the main diagonal.
+This is shown in the left panel of the following figure.
+The closer to the ceiling, the better $r_2$ is, but this is constrained by the value of $r_1$.

 {{< figure-dynamic
     dark-src="./figures/area_under_improvement_curve_dark.webp"